2021 CONCACAF Gold Cup qualification

 Another twelve teams competed in the qualifiers.
 The matches were originally scheduled to be played in March and June 2020, but were postponed due to the COVID-19 pandemic.
-The matches took place from 2 to 6 July 2021, the week before the start of the Gold Cup group stage, at DRV PNK Stadium, Fort Lauderdale, Florida in the United States.
+The matches took place from 2 to 6 July 2021, the week before the start of the Gold Cup group stage, at DRV PNK Stadium, Fort Lauderdale, Florida, United States.

 Teams

 Twelve teams participated in the 2021 CONCACAF Gold Cup Qualifiers based on the results of the 2019–20 CONCACAF Nations League.
 These teams were the four group third-placed teams of League A, the four group runners-up of League B, and the four group winners of League C.

 Following the suspension of the Trinidad and Tobago Football Association by FIFA on 24 September 2020, CONCACAF announced the following day that Trinidad and Tobago would still participate in the qualifying draw scheduled for 28 September 2020.
 If the suspension had not been lifted by 18 December 2020, Trinidad and Tobago would have been replaced by the next highest-ranked team in the CONCACAF Nations League which did not qualify for the Gold Cup finals or preliminaries, Antigua and Barbuda (a third-placed team in League B).